Superlinear Lower Bounds Based on ETH: Time-Witness Trade-offs

 \begin{example} Consider strings $x = 11p01p0p$ and $r = 0110$.
 By applying the preceding definition, we have that $\sub_{r}(x) = 11001101$. \end{example}

-A prefix filling $\sub_r$ replaces the first $\len{r}$ placeholder characters with the bits of $r$ in order.
-We also consider the notion of an \emph{unrestricted filling}, which is any replacement of placeholder characters, without restricting to a particular order.
+A prefix filling $\sub_r$ replaces the first $\len{r}$ placeholder characters with the bits of $r$ in order (from the least index to the greatest).
+If there are fewer placeholder characters then some of the bits of $r$ remain unused.
+We also consider the notion of an \emph{unrestricted filling}, which is any injective replacement of placeholder characters, without specifying the particular order.

 \begin{definition} For strings $x$ and $y \in \Sigma^{*}$, we write $x \preceq y$ if $x$ can be obtained from $y$ by replacing any number of placeholder characters in $y$ with 0 or 1.
 Given a language $L \subseteq \Sigma^{*}$, we let the closure of $L$ under unrestricted fillings be